Risheit/cscc01-fitness-tracker/README.md

 Environment variables can be passed into docker using a `.env` file at the project root.

+Add JWT_SECRET in .env for login to work.
+E.g. JWT_SECRET="secret"

 > [!NOTE]
 > Changing source files should reflect within the docker container almost immediately (or on a page refresh).
 However, installing any new `npm` packages will require a full container rebuild, which is slower.
 You can see the current progress of the refresh/rebuild on the terminal running `--watch`.